Frequently Asked Questions

 If an overseas medical doctor gets the certificate, will he or she be permitted to work as an impairment rater in the U.S. without a USMLE certificate?

 The United States Medical Licensing Examination (USMLE) is a three-step examination program for medical licensure in the United States sponsored by the Federation of State Medical Boards and the National Board of Medical Examiners that physicians with a medical degree and international medical graduates must pass after successful completion of medical training to receive their medical license and begin practicing medicine.
 Federal and state workers’ compensation jurisdictions typically require physicians to have an active medical license to perform an independent medical or impairment assessment, even though they do not establish a traditional physician-patient relationship.
 Therefore, without a USMLE certificate and subsequent medical licensure, it is probable that they could not perform a direct examination in most jurisdictions.
 Physician opinions are often challenged by opposing counsel; the lack of a medical license would raise serious questions about medical qualifications.
 Any qualified individual may review an impairment rating and provide an opinion on the correctness of the rating.
 These impairment rating reviewers include non-physicians, e.g., claims professionals, attorneys, and nurses.
-Therefore, the short answer is no in the traditional role of evaluating a patient; however, yes, if reviewing impairment ratings.
+Therefore, the short answer is no in the traditional role of evaluating a patient; however, yes if reviewing impairment ratings.